 2 Emergency services fallback supported in E-UTRA connected to 5GC only

 3 Emergency services fallback supported in NR connected to 5GC and E-UTRA connected to 5GC

+<emcn3_5G_supp>: integer type.
+Emergency services support indicator for non-3GPP access (See NOTE).

+0 Emergency services not supported over non-3GPP access

+1 Emergency services supported over non-3GPP access

-NOTE: The indicators <emb_Iu_supp>, <emb_S1_supp>, <ems_5G_supp> and <emf_5G_supp> are only set to supported when explicitly signalled from the network.
+NOTE: The indicators <emb_Iu_supp>, <emb_S1_supp>, <ems_5G_supp>, <emf_5G_supp> and <emcn3_5G_supp> are only set to supported when explicitly signalled from the network.
 When an emergency (bearer) services support indicator is not signalled from the network or if no network is available, this is interpreted as "Emergency (bearer) services not supported".
 When the emergency services fallback indicator is not signalled from the network or if no network is available, this is interpreted as "Emergency services fallback in 5G not supported".